 Aloe Vera Gel

-Sunrays, air pollution, and similar factors directly or indirectly affect the moisture balance in the skin.
-Protect your skin with a hydrating day cream that also protects against UV rays, blue light, free radicals, and oxidative stress.
-We recommend:
+Sun rays, air pollution and similar factors are things that directly or indirectly affect the moisture balance in the skin.
+Protect the skin with a rehydrating day cream that also protects against UV rays, blue light, free radicals and oxidative stress.

 Prevent moisture from evaporating